 - Readiness for Service – to confirm the readiness of the organisation to implement the business changes

-A team of 3-4 experienced, independent reviewers, from the public and/or private sector, conduct the review over 3-5 days.
+A team of 3 to 4 experienced, independent reviewers, from the public and/or private sector, conduct the review over 3 to 5 days.
 They examine project/program documents, interview stakeholders and prepare a confidential report for the Senior Responsible Officer (SRO) with recommendations to enhance project or program delivery.
-Each review takes between three to five days - dependent on the complexity of the project or program and number of stakeholders involved.
+Each review takes between 3 to 5 days - dependent on the complexity of the project or program and number of stakeholders involved.

 Your agency must undertake a Gateway review for: